Skip to content

 4. Linguistic asset storage and tracking

 Because Blacklake stores real linguistic data, some organizations need strict data control.
-Blacklake supports both a self-hosted deployment or a fully managed cloud deployment
+Blacklake supports both self-hosted deployment and fully managed cloud deployment.

 Either way, it integrates seamlessly with Blackbird for workflow orchestration.